njpietrow/njpietrow/README.md

 <h1> Hey there! </h1>
-I'm Nick Pietrow.
-I'm a software engineer with a degree in Business Administration and Computer Science from USC.
-In the past few years I have helped companies as a software engineer, consultant, and business analyst.
-I also love solving interesting problems and meeting new people.
+ I'm a software engineer looking for my next role 🧑 💼.
+I have experience creating complex features and improving
+              efficiency in large web applications 🏗️.
+I last worked at WorkRamp, a series C startup, where I was developing a modern Learning Management System.
+Before that, I worked as a consultant specializing in tax automation.
+I'm also a proud USC alum ✌️ with a degree in Business Administration and Computer Science.

 ---